kubeflow/spark-operator/docs/user-guide/writing-sparkapplication.md

 ## Specifying Deployment Mode

-A `SparkApplication` should set `.spec.deployMode` to `cluster`, as `client` is not currently implemented.
+A `SparkApplication` should set `.spec.mode` to `cluster`, as `client` is not currently implemented.
 The driver pod will then run `spark-submit` in `client` mode internally to run the driver program.
 Additional details of how `SparkApplication`s are run can be found in the [design documentation](../overview/index.md#architecture).

 ## Specifying Application Dependencies